Pacing (activity management)

-Aims
+Aims of pacing

-Pacing aims to manage symptoms by avoiding the "boom and bust" cycle that is common among people exceeding their current, limited capacities.
-This often leads to being forced to stop their activities as a result of pain, fatigue or other symptoms, and then requiring a large amount of rest before being able to resume their activity.
+Pacing aims to manage symptoms and allow people with chronic energy-limiting conditions to be able to be as active as possible by avoiding the "boom and bust" cycle that is common among people exceeding their current, limited capacities.
+This often leads to being forced to stop their activities as a result of pain, fatigue, or other symptoms, and then requiring a large amount of rest before being able to resume their activity.
 The cycle then repeats.
+One goal of pacing for people with energy-limiting conditions is to prevent or limit post-exertional malaise (PEM) or crash by conserving energy by balancing activity and rest.
+PEM is an atypical response to mental or physical activity in which symptoms of an energy-limiting or chronic pain condition are exacerbated in the day or two following mental or physical exhaustion that can last up to and sometimes over a week.

 Elements of pacing

 There is no consensus regarding what elements are part of pacing.
 Pacing typically involves: